 (5) No petition of right or other proceeding shall be presented to or maintained against the Crown for any matter in respect of which an action may be brought against a Minister under this section.

-7. Banking account for each concern to be kept in Treasury
+7. Agency special purpose account for each concern to be kept in Treasury

 (1) An agency special purpose account is established for each trading concern under section 16 of the Financial Management Act 2006, in the name of the concern.